Home Rust Install Rust Programming Language In Linux

-Install Rust Programming Language In Linux
+How To Install Rust Programming Language In Linux

 By sk

-Install Rust Programming Language In Linux
+Install Rust Programming Language in Linux

-The Rust language can be installed in a few different ways.
-The officially recommended way to install Rust is by using Rustup, the Rust toolchain installer.
 Installing rust using rustup is quite simple.
 All you have to do is open your Terminal and run the following command:

 $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh